mathefuchs/al-for-sat-solver-benchmarking/README.md

 To create a virtual environment for this project, you have to clone this repository first.
 Thereafter, change the working directory to this repository's root folder.
-Run the following commands to create the virtual environment and install all necessary dependencies.
+Run the following commands to create the virtual environment and install all necessary dependencies:

 <table>
 <tr>